 - the cause of alleged Code breaches

-- whether the complaint indicates broader compliance issues with the Code subscriber or across the industry in general
+- whether the Code breach concern indicates broader compliance issues with the Code subscriber or across the industry in general

-- the effectiveness of Code subscribers’ remedial actions to minimise the impact of breaches on clients.
+- the effectiveness of Code subscribers’ remedial actions to minimise the impact of breaches on customers.

-Results from the Annual Compliance Statement help the Committee to benchmark the industry and develop categories within the various subscriber groups.
+Results from the ACS help the IBCCC to benchmark the industry and various segmentations within the subscriber group.

-The Committee can also undertake its own inquiries, which we call Own Motion Inquiries.
+We can also undertake our own inquiries, which we call Own Motion Inquiries.
 These types of investigations do not depend on a specific allegation.

-The Committee publishes annual reports that detail the previous year’s activities, outcomes of compliance monitoring and the focus of future operations.
-You can read the reports here.
+The IBCCC publishes annual reports that detail the previous year’s activities, outcomes of compliance monitoring and the focus of future operations.